Associate professor

 ‘Social Justice and Good Health for All’: Ensuring that health care, social care, and community-based services are accessible for marginalized people in Canada

+Over the past three years, Dr. Souleymanov's remarkable efforts have secured over $1.7 million in grants from prestigious institutions such as the Federal Government of Canada, the Canadian Institutes of Health Research, and the Public Health Agency of Canada.
 In 2021, Dr. Souleymanov established the Village Lab, an interdisciplinary, community-based research group at the Faculty of Social Work, University of Manitoba.
-The Village Lab's overarching mission is to conduct rigorous and applied social science and community-based health research to address health and social disparities among vulnerable and marginalized populations in Canada.
-Through the Village Lab, Dr. Souleymanov is currently working with, and strengthening capacity among key and priority populations, including: 1) First Nations, Inuit, and Métis people, 2) Black, African, and Caribbean communities, 3) refugees and immigrants, 4) 2SLGBTQIA+ communities, 5) people who use drugs, 6) people living with HIV and Hepatitis C.
+The Village Lab's overarching mission is to conduct decolonizing social science and community-based health research to address health and social disparities among equity-seeking and marginalized populations in Canada.
+Through the Village Lab, Dr. Souleymanov is currently working with, and strengthening the capacity of, key and priority populations, including: 1) First Nations, Inuit, and Métis people; 2) Black, African, and Caribbean communities; 3) refugees and immigrants; 4) 2SLGBTQIA+ communities; 5) people who use drugs; 6) people living with HIV and Hepatitis C. His work also fosters cross-jurisdictional collaborations and partnerships, uniting key stakeholders to utilize research data in the development of services and initiatives for marginalized communities.

-Dr. Souleymanov’s impactful work has garnered attention from influential figures, members of the Canadian parliament, and ministers of health, who recognized the significance of Dr. Souleymanov's research in addressing the impacts of social and economic injustice on the health and well-being of socially and economically marginalized communities in Canada.
-Dr. Rusty Souleymanov's dedication to improving the lives of marginalized populations across Canada continues to leave an indelible mark on social work and public health policies and services.
+Dr. Souleymanov's impactful work has garnered attention from influential figures, members of the Canadian Parliament, and health ministers, who recognize the significance of his research in addressing the impacts of social and economic injustice on disenfranchised communities in Canada.
+Dr. Rusty Souleymanov's dedication to improving the lives of equity-seeking and marginalized populations across Canada continues to leave an indelible mark on social and public health policies and services.

-For a detailed list of Dr. Souleymanov’s publications and extensive body of work, please visit his Research Gate page.
+For a detailed list of Dr. Souleymanov’s publications and extensive body of work, please visit his Research Gate page

 Dr. Souleymanov's is committed to creating educational spaces that centre communities who have been historically excluded in academia.
 He teaches from a queer-feminist, anti-colonial, and anti-racist perspectives.
 His teaching interests include community organizing and development, research methods and epistemology, social work practice with groups, and critical social work theory.
 Dr. Souleymanov is training, supervising, and building capacity among emerging scholars/students who are entering the field of HIV/AIDS, harm reduction, mental health, sexual health, Indigenous health, migrant health, and 2SLGBTQIA+ research and community practice.